Brandt-J/godot-FirstPersonStarter/README.md

 Walk into the pickup spheres to pickup the weapon.
 Fire the weapon with Left Mouse Button.
 When ammunition is empty, just walk again in the pickup to refill ammunition.

+Switch weapons with number keys (1 and 2).

 All logic is kept very basic so you can quickly alter and adapt to your project's needs.